SuzanneOngCodes/Airbnb_Project_Research/README.md

 This is a personal web development project that allowed me to practice my implementation in HTML, JS, CSS and dynamic visualisations constructed using Python libraries

-Click the link below to take a peak of my project's website!
+Click the link below to take a sneak peek of my project's website

 Have fun!